 Connecting to Nature

-The KANC offers and hosts a variety of opportunities for adults to strength their connection to the natural world, themselves and others.
+The KANC offers, hosts and promotes a variety of opportunities for adults to strength their connection to the natural world, themselves and others.

 Here are a few that we recommend.